The Credit Crunch

 The Mortgage Market Review of 2014 was the outcome of the Investigations, thus putting into place a ban of Self-cert mortgages and more responsibility towards Lenders to warrant that the mortgages were affordable.
 Stricter rules meant that customer incomes had to be deeper looked into overviewing both received income and expenditure.
 There was also a more focused approach into the amount of attention looking at credit commitments, childcare and other outgoings to make sure that affordability was upkept.

-In contemporary settings, there is no doubt that it is significantly harder to obtain a First Time Buyer mortgage now than it was years ago.
+In contemporary settings, there is no doubt that it is significantly harder to obtain a first time buyer mortgage in Nottingham now than it was years ago.
 Customers have to abide by more strict regulations and have to work harder to prove that they can keep up with the financial responsibilities to which a mortgage entails.
 There are hopes that because mistakes have already been made once, banks will take more caution with the approach they take in regard to lending to make sure that a situation doesn’t get as critical as it once did.